 The term dashi, properly used, should really only refer to those masters who have reached the highest level achievable i.e. became enlightened thus earning themselves a title of the ‘living Buddha’, ‘saint’ and similar.

 In other words, those masters who have become fully awakened from the ‘dream of material existence’ and have reached the spiritual reality.
 Traditionally, in the majority of cases, they would not linger around for too long after getting there.

-They would “turn 5 hearts toward heaven and depart” i.e. leave the world of illusions behind by siting in a lotus position (the ‘5 hearts' referring to the top of the head, palms and soles) and meditate until they free the spirit entirely from the physical body.
+They would “turn five hearts toward heaven and depart” i.e. leave the world of illusions behind by siting in a lotus position (the ‘five hearts' referring to the top of the head, palms and soles) and meditate until they free the spirit entirely from the physical body.

 This has been going on for centuries.
 Every now and then, even up to this day, in many far-east-Asian countries they are still finding the bodies (fairly intact) in the remote areas and caves of China, India, Tibet, Mongolia… of people who ‘freed their spirits’ some 200, 300, 500 years or more ago and embraced reality.
 To them, there was nothing that had any appeal in this world of dreams and suffering (known as Samsara in Buddhism) so they simply left!

 But some did stay.
-Not because they still had any desires to fulfill here but because of other people who were so impressed by their amazing transformation that they wished the same for themselves and asked them to stay.
+Not because they still had any desires to fulfill here but because of other people who were so impressed by their amazing transformation that they wished the same for themselves and asked them to stay and teach them.